 Micro plastics have been found for the first time in blood of humans, raising the alarm that these ubiquitous particles may be making their way into the organs as well.
-These tiny pieces of mostly invisible plastic can already be found in almost every corner of the Earth, including the deepest oceans, highest mountains, the air, soil, and food chain.
+Microplastic pollution causes these tiny pieces of mostly invisible plastic to be found in almost every corner of the Earth, including the deepest oceans, highest mountains, the air, soil, and food chain.

 An international study published in the journal Environment International recently examined blood samples from 22 anonymous, healthy volunteers and found microplastics in nearly 80% of them.